stanford-policylab/opp/data_readme.md

 - Arrests and citations are grouped together in the `stop_outcome`, so we cannot reliably identify arrests.
 There is data on incident to arrest searches, but this does not necessarily identify all arrests.
+- (danj): there may be duplicates, deduping on  employee_last, employee_first, officer_race_raw, officer_gender, contact_date, contact_hour, highway_type,
+  road_number, milepost, driver_race_orig, driver_age_orig, driver_gender_orig
+  yields ~3.4% fewer rows; however, many of these have NA for the driver demographics; at the same time, it's hard to believe an officer could stop 45 people in an hour..

 ## Tacoma, WA
 ### 2007-09-11 to 2017-09-10